5 most important differences between Spanish in Spain and Mexico

 In Mexican Spanish there are also many words of Nahuatl origin.
 These words are identified as nahuatlisms or aztequisms.
 Spanish lexicon began to mix in words from Nahuatl in the 16th century when colonized the peoples of Mesoamerica.

-Chapultepec: “grasshopper mountain”, from náhuatl chapolin (grasshopper) y tepetl (hill or mountain).
+Chapultepec: “grasshopper mountain”, from náhuatl chapolin (grasshopper) and tepetl (hill or mountain).

 Spain: Una lechuza / un búho (“owl”)